Nathan Healy

 Arizona Solar Incentives

-Arizona offers multiple solar incentives in Arizona that significantly reduce installation costs for Tucson homeowners through tax credits and exemptions.
+Arizona offers several solar incentives in Arizona that can meaningfully reduce the cost of going solar in Tucson — from state tax credits to sales and property tax exemptions.

 Incentive Type Description Source